New York Jets Logo

 New York Jets emblem

-The last six New York Jets logos share the same style with minor details.
-They are united by a common symbol – a ball for playing American football.
-It has a characteristic oval shape and vertical seams in the middle or just below the center.
+The last six logos of the New York Jets are all made in the same style, with minor details.
+They share a common symbol: a football.
+It has an oval shape and vertical seams at the center or just below it.

-Many emblems have two balls at once – a large one as a background and a small one as an addition.
-The designers did not forget about the inscriptions that contain the name of the team.
-It could be the phrase “NEW YORK JETS,” as it is now, its abbreviated version with the abbreviation “NY” or the word “JETS.”
-The text part allows you to identify the football club and immediately determine who owns the logo.
+Many emblems feature two balls simultaneously: a large one in the background and a smaller one as an addition.
+Designers didn’t forget to include inscriptions with the team’s name.
+It can be the phrase “NEW YORK JETS,” as it is now, its abbreviated version with the acronym “NY,” or the word “JETS.”
+The textual part enables identification of the football club and immediately determines who owns the logo.

 New York Jets symbol